tglanz/bsc/2024c-22913/mmn12/mmn12.md

 Author: Tal Glanzman

-Date: 2024/08/10
+Date: 2024/08/17

 # Answer to 1

-The following are the results of the code below
+Figure 1 and Figure 2 the results of the code below.

 ![dogs](./assets/dogs.comparison.png)